Research & Practice

 -

-Michelle DePass' testimony on the Clean Power Plan Michelle DePass' testimony around decision of the Environmental Protection Agency’s decision to repeal the Clean Power Plan. -
+Remarks: Michelle DePass' Testimony on the Clean Power Plan Michelle DePass' testimony on the Environmental Protection Agency's decision to repeal the Clean Power Plan in 2017. -

-Opportunities One Pager In 2020, the BEA-I collaborated with the Tishman Environment and Design Center at The New School to conduct an assessment of the misalignment between the environmental justice (EJ) and philanthropic sectors in the Gulf South and Midwest regions.
-Through interviews with foundation and environmental justice organization staff, the study found specific opportunities for better aligning funding and relationships over time.
-These opportunities represent both long-term and short-term actions and can be implemented across the sectors. -
+Publication: Environmental Justice and Philanthropy - Challenges and Opportunities for Alignment One-Pager (Opportunities) In 2020, Building Equity and Alignment for Impact (BEA-I) collaborated with the Tishman Environment and Design Center at The New School to conduct an assessment of the misalignment between the environmental justice and philanthropic sectors in the Gulf South and Midwest regions.
+Through interviews with foundation and environmental justice organization staff, the study identified specific opportunities for better aligning funding and relationships over time, representing both long-term and short-term actions that can be implemented across the sectors.
+This document highlights specific recommendations for funders and environmental justice organizations, organized into categories including capacity building, leveraging the role of intermediaries, relationship building and access, and racism & structural power. -

 Document: Gulf Coast Fund Emergency Response Grant Recipients List of Gulf Coast Fund for Community Renewal and Ecological Health grants distributed for the June 15, 2010 grant cycle.
 A total of $41,600 was distributed in this grant cycle. -